Data-driven core collapse supernova multilateration with first neutrino events: Simulation

 \section{Simulation}

-We test our method using IBD lightcurves generated using the {\tt Bollig\_2016}~\cite{Mirizzi:2015eza} models of SNEWPY~\cite{Baxter_2022,Baxter2021}, assuming a progenitor with $27M_\odot$ and the LS220 equation of state~\cite{Woosley:2007as}.
-We also present results using a $11.2M_\odot$ progenitor mass for test purposes.
+For the purpose of generating event sequences with which to test our method, we utilize the IBD lightcurves of the widely-employed {\tt Bollig\_2016}~\cite{Mirizzi:2015eza} models of SNEWPY~\cite{Baxter_2022,Baxter2021}, assuming a progenitor with $27M_\odot$ and the LS220 equation of state~\cite{Woosley:2007as}.
+We also present results using a $11.2M_\odot$ progenitor mass, with the same equation of state, for test purposes.

-For all the Monte Carlo trials in this paper we use the same, but otherwise arbitrary, benchmark supernova time (1 Nov 2021 at 05:22:36.328 GMT) and direction ($300^\circ$ right ascension and $-30^\circ$ declination).
+Unless mentioned otherwise, for all the Monte Carlo trials in this paper, we use the same, but otherwise arbitrary, benchmark supernova time (1 Nov 2021 at 05:22:36.328 GMT) and direction ($300^\circ$ right ascension and $-30^\circ$ declination).
 The four detectors are modelled using SNOwGLoBES\footnote{A. Beck {\it et al.}, \texttt{https://github.com/SNOwGLoBES/snowglobes}, 2016} assuming a distance of 10~kpc, adiabatic MSW oscillations, and normal neutrino mass ordering.
 The true lag times among the detectors are given in Table~\ref{tab:truelags}.